Community Conservation Promoter

 • Fetch water by bucket from a river or community well

-• Live with limited access to electricity.
+• Live with limited access to electricity and communication

-• Walk or ride a bike long distances (2 to 10 kilometers) over uneven terrain to facilitate community integration and social and cultural understanding
+• Walk or ride a bike long distances (2 to 10 kilometers) over uneven terrain

 Learn more about the Volunteer experience in Guyana: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.